 The Upper Arlington High School Golden Bear Bands consist of the Marching Band, Symphonic Band, Concert Band, Gold Band, Pep Band, and Jazz Bands.
 Students also have the opportunity to audition and perform in several honor groups and solo & ensemble performances.

 Membership in band is open to students who have successfully demonstrated their proficiency level in the spring of the preceding year.
-Members of Symphonic and Concert Bands must participate in Marching Band or the fall (non-marching) group.
-All students in Marching, Symphonic, Concert Bands, and fall concert group are assigned to 1st period.
+Members of Symphonic, Concert, and Gold Bands must participate in Marching Band or the fall (non-marching) group.
+All students in Marching, Symphonic, Concert, Gold Bands, and fall concert group are assigned to 1st period.
 Students unable to participate in Marching Band due to a direct conflict with sports will be assigned to fall non-marching concert group with permission of instructor.
 Students must complete an application for exclusion to participate in the fall non-marching group.
-After marching season, students are assigned to Symphonic or Concert Band based on an audition that takes place in early November.
+After marching season, students are assigned to Symphonic, Concert, or Gold Band based on an audition that takes place in early November.

 - Successful completion of one year in the Band program satisfies the Arts requirement for graduation.

 - Participating in Marching Band for two full seasons entitles the student to receive the PE Credit exemption.

 The Upper Arlington Golden Bear Marching Band proudly performs at all home and away football games, community events, parades, and out of state trips.
 A traditional show style marching band, members learn new music and a new routine for each home game during the season.
 The band does not participate in competitions.
 Marching Band begins in June with rehearsals for the 4th of July parade in Upper Arlington.
 Preparation for the fall season begins in early August with one week of Band Camp.
 Once school is in session, rehearsals are held daily during the marching season beginning at 7:30 am and extending through 1st period.